KainNhantumbo/toono-community-server/README.md

 - **Postgres** - database for storing data.
 - **Cloudnary** - provides a cloud assets storage.
 - **Zod** - for data validation.
-- **Drizzle ORM** - an ORM for connecting application to postgreSQL database.
+- **Drizzle ORM** - an ORM for connecting application to PostgreSQL database.

 ## 🏗️ Testing and Local Setup